Share

 Time: 2 min

-Careers counsellor Erika Deiss knows what is needed for a good job interview and how even shy apprenticeship seekers can open up.
+Career advisor Erika Deiss knows what it takes to have a successful job interview and how even shy apprenticeship seekers can open up.

 Image: Adobe Stock

-Ms Deiss, young people often find it difficult to present themselves well at a job interview.
+Ms Deiss, it is not uncommon for young people to find it difficult to present themselves well in a job interview.
 What attitude would you like to see from recruiters?

-Anyone looking for an apprenticeship should be aware of what young people have to cope with at the same time during the career choice phase.
-In addition to physical and personal development and the demands of school, mastering the step into the world of work is a major challenge.
+Anyone filling an apprenticeship position should be aware of what young people have to deal with during the career choice phase.
+In addition to physical and personal development and academic requirements, taking the step into the professional world is a major challenge.

-Erika Deiss is a careers counsellor.
-She helps young people prepare for a job interview.
+Erika Deiss is a career advisor.
+She assists young people in preparing for job interviews.

-Erika Deiss has been working with young people for 17 years and has been at the BIZ Winterthur for five years.
-As head of department and careers counsellor, she focuses on boosting young people's self-confidence and making them aware of their resources.
+Erika Deiss has been working with young people for 17 years, including five years at BIZ Winterthur.
+As a department head and career advisor, she focuses on boosting young people's self-confidence and helping them recognise their own strengths.
 (Image: zVg)

 How should a job interview ideally proceed so that even a reserved young person opens up?

-It helps shy young people if the recruiter doesn't open the door straight away.
+It helps shy young people if the recruiter does not get straight to the point.
 Starting with small talk, introducing yourself and generally warming up a little creates a pleasant atmosphere.
-This includes saying thank you for the application and showing appreciation.
-This is also valuable for young people who don't consider themselves shy per se.
+This includes thanking them for their application and showing appreciation.
+This is also valuable for young people who do not describe themselves as shy per se.

-I think it's problematic to focus on weaknesses in a job interview.
+I consider it problematic to focus on weaknesses during a job interview.

-During the interview, the focus is on the motivation and strengths of the applicant.
-At the same time, recruiters want to identify possible weaknesses.
+During the interview, the focus is on the applicant's motivation and strengths.
+At the same time, recruiters want to identify any potential weaknesses.
 How can they do this without offending the young person?

-I think it's problematic to focus on weaknesses.
-Instead, requirements should be verbalised, for example: a nursing profession is physically very demanding and the stress level is high.
-Have you ever experienced situations like this?
-How did you deal with it?
-In this way, employers create a link to the requirements and jobseekers can see whether they are suitable for the job.
+I think focusing on weaknesses is problematic.
+Instead, requirements should be verbalised, for example: A nursing profession is physically very demanding and the stress level is high .
+Have you ever experienced such situations?
+How did you deal with them?
+This allows employers to create a link to the requirements, and job seekers can see whether they are suitable for the profession.

-If the question of weaknesses is nevertheless asked: How can young people react to this?
+If the question about weaknesses is asked anyway, how can young people respond?

-If they are well prepared and have familiarised themselves with the requirements for the job, they can answer accordingly.
-For example, for the IT job: «Languages aren't really my thing, but I really like maths.
-That's why I would like to apply for this job.» This is the link to the job profile.
-If young people are guided by school subjects, their personality - which is in a development process anyway - is not called into question.
+If they are well prepared and have familiarised themselves with the requirements for the position, they will be able to respond appropriately.
+For example, for an IT job: «Languages aren't really my thing, but I'm very good at maths.
+That's why I would like to apply for this position.» This establishes a link to the job profile.
+If young people focus on school subjects, their personality – which is still developing anyway – is not called into question.

 This text was originally published in German and was automatically translated using artificial intelligence.
 Please let us know if the text is incorrect or misleading: feedback@fritzundfraenzi.ch